amir2mi/react-flatifycss/README.md

-# react-flatifycss
+# React's FlatifyCSS
-Reactified FlatifyCSS: Modern flat design framework for the web — inspired by Duolingo design system.
+The React version of FlatifyCSS: Modern flat design framework for the web.